 We could also favor some clients over other clients when allocating investment opportunities of a limited nature, such as initial public offerings, private equity investments, micro cap or small cap investments, and other illiquid investments.
 In this regard, we could allocate such investment opportunities to clients that pay higher management fees, that have performance-based compensation structures, or in which we have a significant direct or indirect financial or ownership interest, such as the LKCM Funds, the LKCM Partnerships and the Single-Investment Partnerships.
-We attempt to allocate such investment opportunities have a significant proprietary interest in certain portfolios, the LKCM Funds, the LKCM Partnerships and the Single-Investment factors.
+We attempt to allocate such investment opportunities have a significant proprietary interest in a manner we believe to be fair and equitable under the circumstances taking into consideration all relevant factors.
 We and/or our principals, employees or affiliates have a significant proprietary interest in certain portfolios, the LKCM Funds, the LKCM Partnerships and the Single-Investment Partnerships.
-A potential conflict of interest exists because we have a financial incentive to make allocation and other investment decisions that enhance our compensation or the performance results of those portfolios, funds or partnerships in which we have a direct or indirect financial or ownership interest.
+A potential conflict of interest exists because we have a financial incentive to make allocation and other investment decisions that enhance our compensation or the performance results of those portfolios, funds or partnerships in which we have a direct or indirect financial or ownerships in which we have a direct or indirect financial or ownerships in the set.

 We and/or our principals, employees, affiliates and related persons face potential conflicts of interest associated with co-investment opportunities for the LKCM Partnerships and Single-Investment Partnerships.
 Co-investment opportunities generally arise when we and/or the applicable general partners determine in our discretion that the equity capital necessary to complete an investment for an LKCM Partnership or Single-Investment Partnership exceeds the amount of equity capital appropriate for such LKCM Partnership or Single-Investment Partnership, based on their respective offering or organizational documents or other considerations.
-We and/or the applicable general partners have discretion in determining the availability of co-investment opportunities, to whom and the manner in which coinvestment opportunities are awarded or allocated, and the material terms and conditions of co-investment opportunities.
+We and/or the applicable general partners have discretion in determining the availability of co-investment opportunities, to whom and the manner in which coinvestment opportunities are allocated, and the material terms and conditions of co-investment opportunities.
 When making allocation or other decisions regarding co-investment opportunities, we may consider various factors in our discretion, such as the certainty of funding by prospective co-investors, contractual obligations to provide co-investment opportunities, the size of prospective co-investors' commitments to our investment strategies or investment vehicles, or the strategic benefits offered by prospective co-investors to our investment programs.
 Co-investment opportunities are generally expected to carry more favorable terms, such as lower management fee rates, lower performance-based compensation rates, and higher performance-based compensation hurdle rates.
 Allocations of coinvestment opportunities to investors are not expected to be proportional to their respective ownership interests in the LKCM Partnership or Single-Investment Partnership for which the applicable coinvestment opportunities arise, and we may allocate co-investment opportunities to investors that are not limited partners in such LKCM Partnerships or Single-Investment Partnerships.
 We have a financial incentive to allocate co-investment opportunities in a manner that favors us, our principals, employees, affiliates and related parties, and/or other investors or clients with more assets under management with us.
 Our pursuit of co-investment opportunities could allow us or the applicable general partners to make potential investments that the underlying LKCM Partnership or Single-Investment Partnership would not otherwise be able to make.
 Potential conflicts of interest exist because we have a financial incentive to make allocation and other decisions with respect to co-investment opportunities that benefit our direct and indirect financial interests over the LKCM Partnerships, the Single-Investment Partnerships and other clients or investors.